Delving into new physics in semileptonic $b \to c \tau \bar \nu$ transitions: Introduction

-It is generally argued that, compared to the first two generations, the processes involving the third generation leptons are more sensitive to NP due to their reasonably large mass.
+It is generally argued that, the third generation leptons involving processes are more sensitive to NP as compared to the first two generations, because of it being the heaviest lepton.
+Due to its resonably large mass, it has the largest coupling in the SM. $B$ meson decays to the $\tau$ is mediated by a $W$ boson in SM and has benefactions from new scalar particles, leptoquarks or some additional states like new vector bosons in other models of NP.
+These new states influence the semileptonic $b \to u$ and $b \to c$ decay channels providing hints towards NP beyond the SM.
 As the LNU parameters are the ratio of branching fractions, the uncertainties arising due to the CKM matrix elements and hadronic form factors are expected to be reduced, as they cancelled out to a great extent in the ratio.
-Hence, these deviations of various LNU parameters hint towards the possible interplay of new physics in an ambiguous manner.
+Hence, these deviations of various LNU parameters hint towards the possible interplay of new physics in an unambiguous manner.
 Using the full data sample of $772 \times 10^6$ $B\overline{B}$ pairs, the Belle collaboration has recently reported the measurement of $\tau$ polarization in the $B \to D^* \tau \bar{\nu}$ decay.
 The measured value, $P_{\tau}^{D^*} = -0.38 \pm 0.51 \pm 0.21$ is consistent with its SM prediction of $-0.497 \pm 0.013$ \cite{Tanaka:2012nw,Blanke:2018yud}.
+The requirement that the branching fraction $\mathcal{B}(B_c\to \tau\nu)$ remains less than or equal to $5\%$ can be relaxed up to $30\%$ when considering the upper bound of $\tau_{B_c}$~\cite{Alonso:2016oyd}.
+However, more recent data from the LEP experiment at the Z peak has imposed a stricter constraint, demanding that $\mathcal{B}(B_c\to \tau\nu)$ be less than or equal to $10\%$~\cite{Akeroyd:2017mhr}.
+This constraint is considerably stronger than the one obtained from the $B_c$ meson lifetime, which allowed for a $\mathcal{B}(B_c\to \tau\nu)$ of up to $30\%$.
+The predicted branching fraction in the SM is given as ${\rm Br} (B_c^+ \to \tau^+ \nu_\tau)|^{\rm SM}= (3.6 \pm 0.14) \times 10^{-2}\,$\cite{Aoki:2016frl} and its current experimental upper limit is \cite{Aoki:2016frl} $ {\rm Br} (B_c^+ \to \tau^+ \nu_\tau)|^{\rm Expt} < 30\%\;.$